Addiction Recovery with Integrative Psychiatry

 A Functional Medicine Approach to Substance Use & Behavioral Addictions

-Addiction is often the result of a nervous system stuck in high alert, biochemical imbalances that make cravings overwhelming, or deep emotional wounds that were never given space to heal.
+Addiction is often the result of a nervous system that has been stuck in a state of high alert for too long — combined with biochemical imbalances that make cravings overwhelming, or deep emotional wounds that were never given space to heal.

-When the brain is overwhelmed for too long, it adapts for survival — not for wellbeing.
+When the brain is overwhelmed for long periods, it doesn’t fail.

 Addiction is not a moral failing.
-It’s a chronic brain-based condition shaped by dopamine dysregulation, inflammation, trauma, nutritional deficiencies, stress physiology, and unmet emotional needs.
-When these forces combine, the brain adapts in ways that make certain substances or behaviours feel necessary just to function.
+It is a chronic, brain-based condition shaped by dopamine dysregulation, inflammation, trauma, nutritional deficiencies, stress physiology, and unmet emotional needs.
+When these factors combine, the brain adapts in ways that make certain substances or behaviours feel necessary just to function.

 What Is Addiction, Really?